Team-campfire/campfire/API.md

         * This endpoint posts the spotify URL, whether you require transportation or not, and name of drivers.
     *   POST /createEvent/submitEventCode
         * This endpoint posts the event code and owner code to the database in an arrav called eventCode.
+*   POST /saveEventCode
+        * This endpoint posts the event code to the eventCodes collection of the database as a result of joining an event.

 # PUT requests
 * Responsibility of the back-end team (Teddy and Michael) to implement, these are currently not implemented.